u4ik/React-Router-v6-demo/README.md

 	`<Route path='/welcome' element={<Welcome />} />` </br>
 	`<Route path='/about' element={<About />} />` </br>

-- 'exact' is no longer needed as a prop to Route, as it is enabled by default.
+- `exact` is no longer needed as a prop to `Route`, as it is enabled by default.
 If you did want to load a component based on the prefix path you can do this:

 	`<Route path='/news/*' element={<News />} />`